openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.19
+- Possibility to sign and verify messages
+- Account details screen to view the public key
+- Transaction messages in Vpncoin
+- Russian translation
+- Some UI optimizations
+- Bug fixes
+- Increase the default size of the recovery phrase

 New in version 1.5.18
 - Can set an amount in receive screen
 - Added Chinese and Japanese translations